goto-eof/esp32-morse/README.md

 # ESP32 Morse

-Led blinking using morse encoding for ESP32 architecture.
+Led blinking using morse encoding for ESP32 device.

 (Not yet tested on ESP32 device)